mdjahidhasan009/JavaScript-Note/asynchronous.md

-### Promises in JavaScript
+## Promises in JavaScript

-**Definition:**
-Promises are a mechanism for handling asynchronous operations in JavaScript.
+**Definition:** Promises are a mechanism for handling asynchronous operations in JavaScript.
 They represent a value that may be available now, or in the future, or never.
-A promise has three states: pending, fulfilled, and rejected.
+A promise has three states: **pending**, **fulfilled**, and **rejected**.

 **Key Points:**
 1. **Sequential Handling of Asynchronous Operations:** Promises are useful for handling async operations in a sequential manner.
 For example, you can request a list of all flights and then request details for each flight based on the initial results.
 2. **State Machine:** A promise represents a future value and works like a state machine with states: pending, fulfilled, and rejected.
 3. **Then Method:** A promise object has a `then` method where you can specify what to do when the promise is fulfilled or rejected.
 4. **Chaining:** You can chain `then()` blocks to avoid callback hell and make the code more readable.
 5. **Error Handling:** Errors can be handled in the `catch()` block.
 6. **Immutability:** After a promise is set to a fulfilled or rejected state, it becomes immutable.